 - Averted in Multiverse, a graphic novel written by Michael Moorcock for Vertigo Comics.
 In one plot thread featuring Seaton Begg, the Meta-Temporal Detective, the time-traveling detective investigates the murder of Hitler's niece, who turned out to be his mistress as well.
 By the end of that arc, Begg did not actually kill Hitler, but his investigation did result in Hitler being arrested, and the Nazis discredited to the point where they would never rise to power in Begg's timeline.
 The consequences are never dealt with, as Begg moves on to his next adventure.

-- Hitler himself is an example of the time travel exemption in the Australian film As Time Goes By:
+- Hitler himself is a result of the time travel exemption in the Australian film As Time Goes By:

 Mike: But you've got a time machine—you could stop it.